edwardmontilla/File-Organizer/README.md

 # File-Organizer
-## File Organizer using a Python script
+## Organizer your files using this Python script

 Please read **NOTES-and-EXAMPLES.py** file to get the general idea of how the script works.